The State of Healthcare Cybersecurity

 Evaluate your business associates and partners to make sure they are protecting your data.
 If they are required to do formal audits or assessments such as SOC 2 or HITRUST Certification, be sure to obtain the entire report and review it for concerns.
 Remember that while a business may say they are “HIPAA Certified,” the truth is there is no formal HIPAA certification, so it’s your responsibility to make sure they are protecting your data.

-CompliancePoint has experienced assessors who can help you evaluate your cybersecurity practices.
-If you are interested in how we can help, please reach out to us at 855-670-8780 or email@example.com
+CompliancePoint has experienced assessors who can help you evaluate your cybersecurity practices through a Breach Readiness Assessment or Cyber Risk Assessment.
+If you are interested in how we can help, please reach out to us at 855-670-8780 or firstname.lastname@example.org

 - 2021 HIMSS Healthcare Cybersecurity Survey

 Finding a credible expert with the appropriate background, expertise, and credentials can be difficult.
 CompliancePoint is here to help.